AlexMercedCoder/tutorialblog/content/blog/2025/2025-07-10-iceberg-autonomous-optimization-pipeline.md

 - Recover gracefully from failure
 - Integrate seamlessly with ingestion and query operations

-This makes your lakehouse **self-healing**, scalable, and easier to maintain—especially across many datasets.
+This makes your lakehouse **self-healing**, scalable, and easier to maintain - especially across many datasets.

 ## Core Components of the Pipeline